 Should I use Ollama or MLX on M4 Max?

 For most users, Ollama is the simplest start and works with every model via GGUF.
-MLX can run 20–30% faster on Apple Silicon because it is tuned at a lower level.
+Our Ollama setup guide covers it.
+MLX can run 20-30% faster on Apple Silicon because it is tuned at a lower level.
 Try Ollama first; switch to MLX through LM Studio if you want extra speed on a model you run daily.

 Is 64GB worth it over 48GB for local AI?

 It depends on whether you want 70B models.
 At 48GB, a 40GB 70B model plus context gets tight and starts swapping.
 At 64GB it fits cleanly with room for a long context window.
-If your ceiling is 32B, 48GB is enough; if you want 70B as a daily tool, 64GB is the threshold.
+If your ceiling is the 27-35B class, 48GB is enough; if you want 70B as a daily tool, 64GB is the threshold.

 Does the M4 Max thermal throttle during long inference?